foo290/Django-Verify-Email/README.md

 <p id="link-expiring">
 <h2>Expiration of link and Resending emails :</h2>

-The link by default do not expires until its been used atleast once, But you can **change** this behaviour by specifying the time as
+The link, by default, does not expire until it has been used atleast once, however, you can **change** this behaviour by specifying the time as
 "EXPIRE_AFTER" in settings.py.
 The variable can be set as :
 * By default the time is considered in seconds, so if you set "EXPIRE_AFTER" as integer, that will be considered in seconds.
 * You can specify time unit for large times, max unit is days.